guaix-ucm/numina/doc/user/solaris.rst

 systems of simultaneous linear equations, least-squares solutions of linear systems of equations, eigenvalue problems, and singular value problems.

-ATLAS need to be built with LAPACK support, so both libraries can be found at `source code of ATLAS
+ATLAS needs to be built with LAPACK support, so both libraries can be found at `source code of ATLAS
 <http://sourceforge.net/projects/math-atlas/files/Stable/>`_
 and